WootingKb/wooting-design/README.md

 # Wooting Design Files
 This repo contains design files for our keyboards.
 This includes STL files for the bottom case and the ANSI and ISO top plates.

-Our goal is to promote custom designs and custom accessories for they keyboard.
+Our goal is to promote custom designs and custom accessories for their keyboard.
 If you have made anything custom please post it on our [discord](https://wooting.io/discord)!

 ## License